 What is crystalluria?

 Crystalluria refers to the presence of crystals in the urine.
-These crystals are made up of minerals and other substances that would normally be dissolved in the urine; crystals form when these substances do not remain dissolved in the urine and instead coalesce into crystals.
+These crystals are made up of minerals and other substances that would normally be dissolved in the urine; crystals form when these substances do not remain dissolved in the urine and instead coalesce (join together) into crystals.
 While crystalluria can be a medically significant condition, it can also be an incidental finding that has no medical relevance for the affected cat.

 There are a variety of different types of urinary crystals that may be seen in cat urine, although the most common forms are calcium oxalate crystals and magnesium ammonium phosphate (struvite).